Wal-Mart cuts full-year sales growth forecast

-(Reuters) - Wal-Mart Stores Inc (WMT.N) cut its full-year sales growth forecast, hurt by a stronger dollar and a bigger-than-expected impact from the cut in the government food stamp program last year.
+Oct 15 (Reuters) - Wal-Mart Stores Inc cut its full-year sales growth forecast, hurt by a stronger dollar and a bigger-than-expected impact from the cut in the government food stamp program last year.

 Shares of the world’s largest retailer fell 3.3 percent to $75.39 in late afternoon trading on Wednesday.